 I know a lot of people who’ve been to Rio de Janeiro, Brazil.
-Everyone who has been to Brazil gets excited when they describe it, especially when they talk about Brazilian food.
+Everyone who has been to Brazil gets excited when describing it, especially when they talk about Brazilian food.
 The downside is Brazil has a reputation for being unsanitary and dangerous.
-So, let’s talk about how to take advantage of everything that Brazil has to offer and why you should consider it even if it may be a little bit riskier than the average place that you would go to visit.
+So, let’s talk about taking advantage of everything that Brazil has to offer and why you should consider it even if it may be slightly riskier than the average place you would visit.

 Getting to Rio de Janeiro Brazil

-Our trip to Brazil was part of a broader trip that we combined with Argentina and Uruguay As you know, I am a massive fan of multi-city flights and always try to maximize our spend by visiting a couple of countries over a couple of weeks.
-This is the travel itinerary along with the costs for two people including packages taxes and any other fees:
+Our trip to Brazil was part of a broader trip that we combined with Argentina and Uruguay.
+As you know, I am a massive fan of multi-city flights and always try to maximize our spending by visiting a couple of countries over a couple of weeks.
+This is the travel itinerary along with the costs for two people, including packages taxes and any other fees: